High-order isospin-dependent surface tension contribution to the fourth-order symmetry energy of finite nuclei: Symmetry Energies of Finite Nuclei: Relevant Status Review

-We have no attempt to review all the relevant investigations on the coefficients $a_{\rm{a}}^{\rm{v}}$ and $a_{\rm{a}}^{\rm{s}}$.
+We have made attempt to review all the relevant investigations of the coefficients $a_{\rm{a}}^{\rm{v}}$ and $a_{\rm{a}}^{\rm{s}}$.
 The main point we would like to stress here is that these uncertainties may further induce essential uncertainties on the fourth-order symmetry energy of finite nuclei through the ratio $\alpha/\beta$.

 It should be pointed out that if the nuclear surface tension is truncated as in Eq.~(\ref{st_2}), there would be no higher order symmetry energies from the surface contribution in finite nuclei.
 However, it is natural and physical that the nuclear surface tension should include higher order contributions, i.e.,